mProjectsCode/obsidian-meta-bind-plugin/README.md

 #### Notes for Contributors

 The plugin uses [Bun](https://bun.sh/) instead of Node.js/NPM to manage dependencies.
-To install the dependencies, run `bun install` in the root directory of the project.
+To install the dependencies, run `bun install` and `bun run pack:i` in the root directory of the project.

 -   `bun run dev` will build the plugin in dev mode and watch for changes.
 The plugin builds directly into the example vault inside of this repo.
 -   `bun run build` will build the plugin in production mode.
 The plugin builds into the root of this repo.